Unprecedented Mass Bleaching Drains Life From Australian Reef - UrduPoint

 'Unprecedented' Mass Bleaching Drains Life From Australian Reef

-A months-long marine heatwave had "cooked" the sprawling Ningaloo Reef, ocean scientist Kate Quigley said, part of a world heritage-listed marine park renowned for vibrant corals and migrating whale sharks.
+A months-long marine heatwave had "cooked" the sprawling Ningaloo Reef, ocean scientist Kate Quigley said, part of a UNESCO World Heritage-listed marine park renowned for vibrant corals and migrating whale sharks.

 "Warm oceans have just cooked the corals this year," Quigley told AFP.